New York Fashion Week opens with call to vote from Jill Biden

 (MENAFN- AFP)

-US First Lady Jill Biden called for the protection of "freedoms" Friday during a "get out the vote" march that opened New York fashion Week.
+US First Lady Jill Biden called for the protection of "freedoms" Friday during a "get out the vote" demonstration that opened New York fashion Week with a decisively Political tone two months ahead of the US presidential election.

-Biden was joined by a number of high-profile US fashion designers, including Thom Browne, Michael Kors and Tory Burch.
+Biden was joined by a number of high-profile US fashion designers, including Thom Browne, Michael Kors and Tory Burch, in front of a crowd of roughly one thousand fashion industry insiders.

+Held in front of the windows of the Macy's flagship department store in the heart of Manhattan, the march was intended to be nonpartisan.

-Though the event was intended to be nonpartisan, the surprise presence of the Democratic first lady -- whose appearance had not been announced -- set the tone for the event, during which she gave a speech at a park in the heart of New York City.
+However, the surprise presence of the Democratic first lady -- whose appearance had not been announced -- sent a clear message.

-"I know that you care about the freedom to make your own choices, be who you are, love who you love... your freedom of creative expression," Biden said to applause from the crowd of fashion industry insiders.
+"I know that you care about the freedom to make your own choices, be who you are, love who you love... your freedom of creative expression," Biden said to applause from the crowd.

-"These freedoms are at risk because of court decisions, book bans, shrugs of apathy when people forget the power of the vote," she continued.
+"These freedoms are at risk because of court decisions, book bans, shrugs of apathy when people forget the power of the vote," she said.

+The US presidential election, set for November 5, pits Democrat Kamala Harris against Republican nominee Donald Trump.

 "So let's remember this: the next president, your next president, will likely appoint new Supreme Court justices," the first lady said.